jintonic/geant4/vis/HepRepFile/README.md

 The [HepRApp][] Data Browser should pop up on your desktop.

-## Visualization in HepRApp Data Browser
+## Preparing Geometry for HepRApp Browser

+The following code snippet shows how to prepare your detector geometry written in [simple text] for the HepRApp browser.

 ```cpp
 :volu hall BOX 1*m 1*m 1*m G4_AIR